jduarte/immortus/README.md

 Some more advanced examples
 ---

-By allowing [custom strategies](./docs/full.md#define-a-custom-tracking-strategy) and [custom verify controllers](./docs/full.md#how-to-create-a-custom-verify) `Immortus` can be used for more complex work.
+`Immortus` can be used for more complex work by allowing [custom strategies](./docs/full.md#define-a-custom-tracking-strategy) and [custom verify controllers](./docs/full.md#how-to-create-a-custom-verify).
 Just a few examples:

 * [Create a Job and track progress](./docs/examples/intermediate.md)
 * [Create a Job and track progress with custom verify](./docs/examples/explicit.md)